6. Scout Language

 An organization that sponsors the pack.
 Monthly meetings are usually held in a building owned by that organization.
 Our chartered organization is th First Presbyterian Church of Batavia on North Street.

 Chartered Organization Representative

 An adult representative of the group or organization that currently holds the BSA charters.
 Reports information to and from the chartered organization and the Pack.

 A volunteer Scouter who works with packs, troops, and crews to help the unit succeed.

 This is a group of adult volunteers who “run” the pack.
 Any interested adult is welcome to attend Committee meetings

 The adult leader of the pack committee.
 Provides the motivation and direction to the committee to get the pack program implemented.

-Any of a million or so boys between the ages of 6 and 11 who get together and have fun at Den and Pack meetings.
+Any of a million or so boys and girls between the ages of 5 and 10 who get together and have fun at Den and Pack meetings.
 Marked by curiosity, easy laughter, speed, and blue uniform.
 Likes to eat DingDongs and Bug Juice.

 Cub Scout Leader Basic Training is 6 hour training session that covers all basic information needed to be pack leader.

 The Cubmaster is the chief adult volunteer leader.
 The Cubmaster runs the pack meetings and advices other leaders.